daytonn/architecture-js/README.md

 * Realtime file monitoring utility to compile your application while you code

 ## Installation
 Requires ruby version 1.9 or higher.
-The best way is using rubygems:
+Using rubygems:

     gem install architecture-js

-Or include it in your projects `Gemfile` with Bundler:

-    gem 'architecture-js', '~> 0.2.0'

 ## Getting Started
 ArchitectureJS comes with a small command line utility named `architect` to manage your architecture projects.
 To be sure architecture-js is installed correctly, type this command:

     architect -h

 If `architect` is installed, you should see the help menu.
-There are only a few simple commands: create, compile, watch, and generate.
+There are only a few simple commands: create, compile, and watch.
 These commands are all you need to manage your architecture projects.

 To create an architect application use the create command (where "myapp" is the name of _your_ application)

-    architect create myapp
+    architect create MyApp

 This will create the default project scaffold: